-For personal or relationship issues, in a private therapy setting we can understand and address a wide variety of problems and concerns in new ways that are tailored to the real need.
+For personal or relationship issues, in a private therapy setting, we can understand and address a wide variety of problems and concerns in new ways that are tailored to the real need.

 Individual therapy offers specialized, personal attention for addressing issues of concern and forming strategies for the future.

-MARRIAGE BUILDING AND PROBLEM SOLVING
+MARRIAGE BUILDING AND PROBLEM-SOLVING

 One plus one adds up to much more than two in a growing marriage.
 The goal of marital therapy is to strengthen, heal and develop relationships.
-For this we find powerful solutions for difficult problems that have become obstacles to success.
+For this, we find powerful solutions for difficult problems that have become obstacles to success.

 CHILD AND FAMILY ISSUES

 Growing up is hard to do.
-The most powerful way to address issues that relate to children is to harness the primary resource which which is the family.
+The most powerful way to address issues that relate to children is to harness the primary resource which is the family.
 But often families and parents are under such tremendous pressure that kids are effected in a serious and negative way.
-Marriage and Family Therapists are trained to use the family to strengthen it’s members and help correct patterns which would be damaging if left unaddressed.
+Marriage and Family Therapists are trained to use the family to strengthen its members and help correct patterns which would be damaging if left unaddressed.

 The teen years are filled with challenges and the possibility of great rewards.
 It helps to understand what all the changes mean and to have a proven strategy.
-For therapy with adolescents to be effective it’s always good to check out the parenting environment to give parents a greater leverage in bringing a positive influence to there kids in the building of great adults.
-Our “Best Case Parenting” section consist of tools, resources and consultation programs for parents.
+For therapy with adolescents to be effective it’s always good to check out the parenting environment to give parents greater leverage in bringing a positive influence to there kids in the building of great adults.
+Our “Best Case Parenting” section consists of tools, resources and consultation programs for parents.

 There are a variety of dependencies to substances and behaviors such as pornography use which start slowly but later take on a life of their own.
 To be free it’s crucial to be strategic and to draw from the experience of others.